Skip to main content

 STEM Students in the classroom

-Noyce Scholarship Overview
+Noyce STEM Teacher Scholarship Overview

 The NSF (National Science Foundation) Robert Noyce Teacher Scholarship Program provides funding to institutions of higher education to provide scholarships, stipends, and programmatic support to recruit and prepare STEM majors and STEM professionals to become K-12 teachers.
 The program seeks to increase the number of K-12 teachers with strong STEM content knowledge who teach in high-need school districts.

 The Robert Noyce Teacher Scholarship Program Track 1 at the University of Nebraska at Omaha projects aims to serve the national need for preparing highly-qualified STEM teachers, which is crucial for preparing the nation’s competitive STEM workforce.
-Additionally, this project supports Noyce Scholars and STEM Professionals in the areas of Biology, Chemistry, Computer Science, Environmental Science, Mathematics, and Physics by providing scholarships, mentoring, outreach experiences, and professional development.
-The scholarship program will enable high-achieving prospective teachers to become secondary STEM teachers with extensive expertise in inquirybased teaching and learning.
+Additionally, this project supports Noyce Scholars and TAP Students/STEM Professionals in the areas of Biology, Chemistry, Computer Science, Environmental Science, Mathematics, and Physics by providing scholarships, mentoring, outreach experiences, and professional development.
+The scholarship program will enable high-achieving prospective teachers to become secondary STEM teachers with extensive expertise in inquiry-based teaching and learning.

 Noyce Scholars